duffelhq/duffel-api-javascript/examples/with-next/README.md

 ## Setup

-Create a `.env.local` file in the root of the project and add your Duffel access token.
-Like so:
+Create a `.env.local` file in the root of the project and add your Duffel access token to it like so:

 ```
 DUFFEL_ACCESS_TOKEN=<YOUR_TOKEN_HERE>